 Chronic Toxicosis: This means the pet has eaten several small doses of bait that have accumulated over time.
 Signs manifest later, usually 12 to 24 hours following ingestion of a toxic dose.
 Experimentally, cats develop clinical signs between 4 and 7 days following administration of 0.45mg/kg orally.
 Signs include lethargy, pelvic limb weakness which progresses to paralysis, and absent mentation – not responding to sights or sounds.
 Experimentally, cats may survive up to 20 days following ingestion of a lethal dose.
 Experimentally, with mild, chronic toxicosis dogs can return to normal in 10 days following the onset of signs.

 Is there any specific or non-specific therapy for bromethalin toxicosis?

 Despite our best efforts, most animals will succumb, as there is no specific antidote for bromethalin.
-Intravenous lipid emulsion therapy have been suggested to reduce blood concentrations of bromethalin in animals that have recently consumed bromethalin.
-For those animals demonstrating neurological signs, treatment centers on support care measure such as osmotic diuretics and corticosteroids, although animals showing clinical signs rarely improve with these treatments.
-Elimination of residual chemical in the gastrointestinal tract using activated charcoal.
-Bromethalin toxicosis is not treated with vitamina K1, because bromethalin does not affect coagulation.
+Intravenous lipid emulsion therapy has been suggested to reduce blood concentrations of bromethalin in animals that have recently consumed bromethalin.
+For those animals demonstrating neurological signs, treatment centers on support care measures such as osmotic diuretics and corticosteroids, although animals showing clinical signs rarely improve with these treatments.
+Elimination of residual chemicals in the gastrointestinal tract using activated charcoal.
+Bromethalin toxicosis is not treated with vitamin K1, because bromethalin does not affect coagulation.